 The cash flow statement is a financial statement that is similar to the income statement because it tells you how much revenue came into the business and how much cash went out.
 This financial statement also shows these transactions over a period of time.

 The critical difference between these two financial statements is that the cash flow statement tells you when the company is actually receiving their money.
-For example:

 A firm can claim revenue for sales before they have received any of the money.
 This can become a huge problem for a company that appears to be profitable from the income statement but is not actually receiving any money.